 Lorca came to Cuba at the invitation of Cuban writer Fernando Ortiz, president of the Hispano-Cubana de Cultura whose aim was to foment closer ties between Spain and Cuba.
 Lorca was to stay two days to give some lectures.
-In the end, his visit lasted more than three months, from 7 March to 12 June 1930.
+In the end, he stayed on for more than three months, from 7 March to 12 June 1930.

-His towering literary and artistic genius as well as his personal charisma (Spanish classical guitar virtuoso Andres Segovia once said “he electrified people”) enchanted both the intellectual and social elites of Havana and the peripherals who frequented seedy night joints.
+His towering literary and artistic genius as well as his personal charisma (Spanish classical guitar virtuoso Andres Segovia once said “he electrified people”) enchanted the intellectual and social elites of Havana as well as the peripherals who frequented seedy night joints.

 Lorca was also rumored to have romanced Porfirio Barba Jacob, a Colombian poet-writer who coincided with the Andalusian in Havana.